 Overview

-This year we are presenting several iterations of the complete (no-charge) IDz Entry Level Training courses, along with Experienced User topics such as Code Review, Code Coverage, Integration with Open Source DevOps tooling, etc.
+This year we are presenting a massive update of the complete "no-charge" IBM Developer for z/OS (IDz) Entry Level Training courses.
+We have expanded our delivery range to make our sessions more accessible across geographies, and are delivering education sessions for both IDz on Eclipse and IDz on VS Code.
+These sessions will cover entry-level topics along with Experienced User topics such as Code Review, Code Coverage, Integration with Open Source DevOps tooling, and more.

-The Entry Level Training consists of multiple hour-long hands-on-workshop modules that are delivered through interactive, instructor-led web-conferences ... an extremely effective training venue utilizing open Q&A, flexible class delivery, remote-mentoring, greater absorption of the material, etc.
+The Entry Level Training consists of multiple hour-long modules that are delivered through interactive, instructor-led online sessions, which are an extremely effective training venue utilizing open Q&A, flexible class delivery, remote mentoring, greater absorption of the material, etc.

 Also note that you may attend any session you'd like - from any iteration at any time.
 However the Entry Level classes are designed as sequenced educational content, with materials that build upon previous topics.
 It is recommended that you proceed through the courses from Module-1 thru Module-9 (see details below on the individual module topics).